Sanctuary for Managed Agents: 30-Second Setup

 Verify Sanctuary is Ready

 Call the manifest tool from your agent logic.
-If you see 68 tools listed, Sanctuary is active:
+If you see the Sanctuary tool surface listed, Sanctuary is active.
+Current releases expose 80+ tools:

 # Verify Sanctuary tools are available